 objects that change shapes during collision, e.g., rubber balls

-Despite these and other limitations, of all the subsets of the real-world physical object interaction types, rigid body simulation is the best understood; most straightforward to approximate solutions for, and one the more useful to implement.
+Of all real-world physical object interaction types, rigid body interaction is the best understood; most straightforward to approximate solutions for, and least challenging to implement.
 Due to this, this chapter focuses only on rigid body simulation.

 Implementation Considerations